Shenfield: Retail and shopping

-The shopping area in Shenfield consists primarily of independent stores and bars.
-Bars include Vault, the Lot Bar and Restaurant, as well as Hollands Wine Bar.
-There is a Tesco Express, a refurbished and en-larged Co-Op, a Costa Coffee, Subway, a Barnardos Charity shop and a plethora of other stores including takeaways, small restaurants, cafes, banks and hair salons.
-McDonalds on Chelmsford Road closed in 2018 and has since become a Marks and Spencer Simply Food, one of two within Shenfield.
-There are just two remaining pubs in Shenfield, the Green Dragon and The Rose.
-The Eagle & Child shut down in 2020 and is being redeveloped into flats.
+The shopping area in Shenfield consists primarily of independent stores and bars, shops and a plethora of other stores including takeaways, small restaurants, cafes, banks and hair salons.

 Community spaces

 Shenfield has a library, which was at risk of closure.
 However this was averted and a new library is being built in its place with retail and residential facilities.
 Brentwood Community Hospital serves both Shenfield and the wider borough, and is on Crescent Drive.
 It was rebuilt in 2008 and is very modern.
 There is also the private Nuffield Health hospital on Shenfield Road, less than a minute away from the NHS hospital.

 Development

 Shenfield is set to house the borough's second largest residential development as part of its Local Development Plan (LDP), Officers Meadow with 825 homes.
 These will be built on land around Chelmsford Road near the A12 and the railway line.
 A new primary school, day nursery, and care home is planned, and there are hopes that retail and a health centre will also be provided.
 Opposite, new grounds for Hutton FC are being built.
 Several smaller residential developments have sprung up, on Crescent Drive, Shenfield Road and Chelmsford Road.
 75 homes are also earmarked for land at the end of Bishop Walk, just off Priests Lane, not far from the town of Brentwood itself.